Executive Director: Karen Baker-Anderson, 613-744-3133, ext. 215 firstname.lastname@example.org

 Born and raised in Happy Valley-Goose Bay, Labrador, he was drawn to youth and community work from an early age.
 During high school, he worked as a Red Cross Swim instructor.
 During college, he worked as Air Cadet Gliding Program instructor, and following graduation, he volunteered with Big Brothers and Big Sisters.

-While he works one-on-one with families and youth, Chad enjoys how OICC enables every student and family member to become part of a larger Inuit community.
+While he has worked as a Coordinator with OICC’s Akwe:go Program, in his new role as Systems Navigator, he continues to love one-on-one with families and youth.
+Chad enjoys how OICC enables every student and family member to become part of a larger Inuit community.
 “I have begun to develop the same sense of community and security that I had growing up,” he says.

 Prior to joining OICC, Chad worked as a Flight Attendant for First Air in Nunavut.
 He loves the cold weather and during the summer can usually be found somewhere with air conditioning!